fxlui/medician/README.md

    ```sh
    expo start
    ```
-4. Go to http://localhost:19000 on your browser
+4. Navigate to pop-up tab created by Expo in your browser
 5. Scan the QR code with your camera app (iOS) or scan the QR code with Expo Go (Android)

 ## Design Considerations